ANSR-laboratory/ANSR-laboratory.github.io/content/authors/lily_cheng/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Trainees & Staff
+  - Research Trainees and Staff
 ---

 Dr. Lily Cheng’s research focuses on two fundamental questions: How does the brain function during navigation, and how does the environment shape cognition?